-Marbella is located some 50km from Malaga airport and is famous for attracting the rich and famous since the early 1950’s. it covers an area of approximately 117km2 and has a population of a little under 140,000 inhabitants, making it the second most populated city in Malaga province and the eighth in Andalucía.
+Located 50 kilometres from Málaga-Costa del Sol airport, Marbella is globally famous for attracting the rich and famous since the early 1950s.
+It covers an area of approximately 117 square kilometres and has an official permanent population of just over 140,000 inhabitants, making it the second most populated city in Málaga province (after Málaga) and the eighth in Andalucía.

-Away from all the tourist targeted shops and upmarket restaurants lies a far quieter side to Marbella, still very typically and traditionally Spanish with narrow streets lined with orange trees, almost as if all the modernisation that has happened all around it bypassed this area.
+Away from the tourist-orientated shops and restaurants is a far more tranquil and laidback side to Marbella, still typically and traditionally Spanish with narrow streets lined with orange trees – almost as if the modernisation that surrounds it bypassed this area.

 Golf in Marbella is another hugely popular attraction.
 In fact, Marbella has more golf courses than any other municipality in Spain: highlighted by clubs that have hosted international championships including the World Cup (Las Brisas), men’s and women’s Spanish Opens (Aloha, Guadalmina and La Quinta) and other European Tour events (Los Naranjos).
 There are golf courses to suit players of all levels, academies for beginners and children, and even a floodlit course opposite Puerto Banús (Bánus Executive Golf) for playing golf in the evening.

 From visitors staying in five-star deluxe hotels to more budget-conscious tourists renting a holiday apartment with family or friends… From those seeking a fun-filled frolick at a sumptuous beach club to others preferring a more laidback day chilling out around a private pool… From young revellers in late-evening (and early-morning) party mood to “mature” couples savoring an al fresco gourmet dinner on a restaurant terrace… Marbella has plenty to offer to all kinds of people, all-year-round.